neerajg1320/excel-tally-modular/Readme.txt

   i) Set the contextIsolation flag to false so that ipcRenderer is available in browser process

 Step6:
-  i) Add the excel-tally-electron once we verify git submodule add git@github.com:neeraj76/excel-tally-electron.git
+  i) Add the electron-excel-tally once we verify git submodule add git@github.com:neeraj76/electron-excel-tally.git

 Step7:
   Build Image: